Will You Work Under a Bond of 2 Years?

 What the interviewer really wants to know?

-The question of whether you’ll sign a bond with the company on your first day or not arises due to several reasons that the interviewer has in his mind.
+” Will You Work Under a Bond of 2 Years?”
+The question of whether or not you’ll sign a bond with the corporation on your first day emerges for a variety of factors that the interviewer considers.

-Firstly, he/she wants to confirm how needy or desperate you are to cling on to the job.
+First and foremost, he/she needs to know how importantly you are to keep the job.

-Thirdly, how career oriented you are in your life.
+Thirdly, how much you are focused on your career in your life.

 How to interpret an answer for "Will You Work Under a Bond of 2 Years?"